 Among the highlights of our relationship with the respected supplements brand have been: the launch of Collagen Hyaluronic Acid Complex and the Beauty range; establishing Solgar 7 as a leading promoter of joint and bone health; the launch of Triple Strength Omega-3; introducing new lifestyle experts – including Dr Ellie Cannon (medical), Zoe Palmer-Wright (nutrition) Laura Williams and BROGA creator Matt Miller (both fitness) – to support core messages and influencers.
 Dr Ellie Cannon was secured as Solgar’s Brand Ambassador under Eye PR’s direction.
 We also developed a strategic relationship with the Guild Of Health Writers; and the launch of the Nature's Bounty sister brand in October 2017.

-Our strategy of courting experts and journalists paid dividends for the Solgar client team: Over the course of 2016, the Solgar brand was featured in 230 print and web publications, with a combined circulation of 10.7 million; numbers for 2017 were even better.
+Our strategy of courting experts and journalists paid dividends for the Solgar client team: the Solgar brand has been regularly featured and endorsed by key influencers including 600+ print and web publications, with a combined circulation of 30.7 million helping us build the brand’s reputation throughout 2018.